stefanbirkner/fake-sftp-server-rule/README.md

 if you want to use it with an older version of Java.

 I want to thank my former team SAM at ThoughtWorks for using this library and
-@crizzis and @OArtyomov for their feature requests.
+@crizzis, @OArtyomov and @TheSentinel454 for their feature requests.

 ## Installation